Nonequilibrium quantum heat transport between structured environments: Summary

-Overall, our results highlight the possibility of using reservoir engineering to non-trivially influence the properties of thermal transport through a quantum system.
-In this aspect, practical applications may be found in the design of nanoscale heat devices.
 Future work could potentially examine the effect of asymmetry on the transport properties of the model, including rectification of the currents that arises with noncommutative system-bath coupling operators \cite{AntoSztrikacs2022,Duan2020} and-or asymmetric coupling strengths \cite{Segal2005,Ruokola2009}, and in particular, whether the diode effect is enhanced or diminished for environments possessing gapped spectra.
+Alternatively, generalisations of the model to include couplings between components of the different baths in the spirit of \cite{Xu2021,Reuther2010} could be analyzed.
 Finally, applications to continuous thermal machines, such as autonomous refrigerators and heat engines, may also be of interest.

 \ack